MECA482-ReactionWheel/InertiaWheel/README.md

   <img width="600" alt="stateVars" src="https://user-images.githubusercontent.com/90480302/146602241-f28d12bd-717a-456b-af88-7e6216e04a3e.PNG">
 </p>

+In the four equations above, the relationship *x*=*θ* is applied.
 With the state variables defined,

 A full run-through of the methodology behind the acquisition of the system's state equation can be seen [here](https://github.com/MECA482-ReactionWheel/InertiaWheel/blob/main/images/482%20wheel%20clacs.pdf).
 ## Sensor Calibration